A Guide To Crafting Your Brand Voice

 Kneel before engineering’s highest life form.
 If God had made machines he probably wouldn’t have bothered with a Rickshaw.
 But he would have been wrong.
 Essentially, it’s not a very good idea.
 They’re not very fast, they smell, they fall over when you go round corners and break down more often than a 3 year old.
 A days driving feels like you’ve been sat on by an elephant.
 But somehow, all this makes them better.
 They are, unquestionably, the greatest vehicle on the planet.
 The only way to to cross thousands of miles of adventure, the very pinnacle of un-style and lost-grace.
 If you have a thirst for more facts about the rickshaw, press the button thing.

-And I also love Airbnb at the moment.
+And then there is also always Airbnb.
 It’s very warm and welcoming and I think Brian Chesky does a fantastic job as the frontman for their bi-annual (the twice yearly version) product releases.
 Phenomenal stuff.

 BnB’me.